 Always an honor to be with you.

-I didn't believe it myself when I I saw it because I'd seen all these images of Gitmo.
+I didn't believe it myself when I saw it because I'd seen all these images of Gitmo.

-Because you know, around the world everyone thinks of Gitmo as the new gulag, the new American death camp.
+Because, you know, around the world, everyone thinks of Gitmo as the new gulag, the new American death camp.

-And so there's all these kinds of plays about Gitmo, there's movies about Gitmo.
+And so there's all these kinds of plays about Gitmo.

-This is very typical, actually.
+This book of poems I mentioned about Gitmo, this is very typical, actually.

-Now it's true they do shackle the guys when they interrogate them at Gitmo.
+Now, it's true they do shackle the guys when they interrogate them at Gitmo.

-But what you don't see in that picture, which obviously isn't a real picture from Gidmo, because if it was, they'd have to crop it severely, because what you'd see is that the ankles are then resting up against a lazy boy recliner.
+But what you don't see in that picture, which obviously isn't a real picture from Gitmo, because if it was, they'd have to crop it severely.

 And we all thought this was cool.

-There was a famous Australian uh David Hicks.
+There was a famous Australian, David Hicks.

 David Hicks.

-Uh and while he was in Gitmo, he was called the Australian Taliban.
+And while he was in Gitmo, he was called the Australian Taliban.

-While he was in Gitmo, all the newspaper reports back in Australia talked about this emaciated ghost, his eyes are dark and sunken, uh and then suddenly gets released, and amazingly, the emaciated sunken, sallow ghost, uh turns up in Australia and people are horrified by, quote, his chubby appearance, unquote.
+And amazingly, the emaciated, sunken, sallow ghost turns up in Australia and people are horrified by, quote, his chubby appearance, unquote.

-Uh average weight gain in Gitmo.
+Average weight gain in Gitmo.

-This is un this is a first for death, this is American innovation.
+This is a first for death.

 The American death camp, this is the American cunning for you.